Robrowno/rock-paper-scissors/README.md

 Testing the Error 404 for the website:

 - Function: To display when an invalid entry on the website is requested.
 Display an option to return to the start page as well.
-- Check Result:
+- Check Result: Error 404 page displays if you search for a page on the site that doesn't exist.
+The button that redirects you back to the start page works perfectly as well.
-- Issues:
+- Issues: None.

 ### Validation: